 To delete an individual redirect go to SEO-Redirects and find the redirect.
-Then mouse over it and a delete option will appear.
-Click on it and the redirect is removed.
+Then, hover your mouse over it and a delete option will appear.
+Finally, click on Delete, and the redirect is removed.

 Deleting Redirects in Bulk

 The other option is to bulk delete redirects.
 You can delete redirects in bulk by clicking on Type which will mark all the redirects on the page.
-Then clicking Delete in the Bulk Action Drop-down Menu.
-Finally, select Apply.
+Then select Delete in the Bulk Action Drop-down Menu.
+Finally, click Apply.

 Redirecting with UTMs

 When you have the UTM parameters in the URL, you’ll need to use the Regular Expression Redirects (RegEx) method.
-They may get stripped out if you do not.
+Otherwise, they may get stripped out.
 If you’re using UTM with a ?, it truly is a parameter, so it shouldn’t be redirected.
 We suggest using the # based UTM links or creating RegEx redirects.

-If your redirects are not working please try clearing all your cache.
-Such as from your theme, plugin, server, CDN like CloudFlare or browser.
+If your redirects are not working, please try clearing all your cache.
+For example, clean the cache from your theme, plugin, server, CDN like CloudFlare or browser.

-If you are not sure how to clear caching from theme/plugin please speak to those authors/CDNs.
-If you want to clear cache from the server, please speak to your host provider.
+If you are not sure how to clear the cache from a theme or a plugin, please speak to the authors or CDNs of those applications.
+Alternatively, if you want to clear cache from the server, we advise you to speak to your host provider.